anikthaku/MODEM/README.md

 ---
 1. __Backend:__ As mentioned earlier, I had the transfer-learning-based model ready to predict the output for the user-given image at the frontend.

 2. __API:__ The backend requires an API for receiving the input image from the user and returning the predicted result.
-I preferred _FastApi_ as it is fast and requires minimal effort in comparison to _Django_ or _Flask_.
+I preferred _FastAPI_ as it is fast and requires minimal effort in comparison to _Django_ or _Flask_.

 3. __Frontend:__ The frontend consists of a sample satellite image gallery and a drop zone to try them out.
 One can also upload custom images in the drop zone.
 I preferred to make frontend _react-based_, as it is one of the latest libraries for frontend development.